-- 7. The first U.S. submission went on to explain that the moratorium was inconsistent with various provisions of the SPS Agreement: Articles 2.2, 2.3, 5.1, 5.5, 7, and 8 and Annexes B and C. Among other things, the United States explained that many of the product applications caught up in the moratorium had received positive risk assessments from the EC's own scientific committees.
-But then those applications failed to make further progress when the applications reached a political level in particular, when the EC refused to submit the applications to a vote by member States in the EC's regulatory committee.
-The EC's adoption of a moratorium that did not allow any product to reach the final stage of the approval process is necessarily an "undue delay" under Annex C of the SPS Agreement.
-Moreover, the EC's own risk assessments were positive.
-Accordingly, the resulting delays must be "undue" under Annex C, and the moratorium must be found in breach of Article 2.2 as not "based on scientific principles" and "maintained without sufficient scientific evidence" and in violation of Article 5.1 as not based on a risk assessment. - 8.
-The EC in its first submission attempted to rebut the U.S. prima facie case by ignoring all of the EC's acknowledgments of the moratorium, arguing that any and all delays were the result of legitimate scientific questions, and asserting that in fact no moratorium ever existed.
-The EC claimed that this argument was supported by certain exhibits to its first submission.
+4. The first U.S. submission went on to explain that the moratorium was inconsistent with various provisions of the SPS Agreement: Articles 2.2, 2.3, 5.1, 5.5, 7, and 8 and Annexes B and C. Among other things, the United States explained that many of the product applications caught up in the moratorium had received positive risk assessments from the EC's own scientific committees.
+But then those applications failed to make further progress when the applications reached a political level - in particular, when the EC refused to submit the applications to a vote by member States in the EC's regulatory committee.

+5. The EC in its first submission attempted to rebut the U.S. prima facie case by arguing that any and all delays were the result of legitimate scientific questions, and by relying on certain exhibits to its first submission.
 Those exhibits contained chronologies of the approval process for a number of products, along with only a small selection of the underlying documents cited in the chronologies.

-- 9. As the United States explained at the first substantive meeting, the EC's chronologies were perfectly consistent with the existence of a moratorium.
+6. As the United States explained at the first substantive meeting, the EC's chronologies were perfectly consistent with the existence of a moratorium.
 The chronologies showed some questions from regulators and some responses, and some progress, but at the end of the day no decisions were made.
-Moreover, certain chronologies contained lengthy, unjustified gaps of over two years for which no explanation other than the EC's adoption of a moratorium were plausible. - 10.
-Also at the first meeting, the EC represented to the Panel that each of the member State objections and questions resulted from conflicting risk assessments, and thus that all delays were warranted to address outstanding scientific issues.
+Moreover, certain chronologies contained lengthy, unjustified gaps - of over two years - for which no explanation other than the EC's adoption of a moratorium were plausible.

+7. Also at the first meeting, the EC represented to the Panel that each of the member State objections and questions resulted from conflicting risk assessments, and thus that all delays were warranted to address outstanding scientific issues.
 When the Panel asked the EC to point out those risk assessments in the exhibits provided with the EC's first submission, the EC explained that such documents were held by the member States.
-In other words, the EC had made representations to the Panel about a set of documents even though according to the EC the Commission did not even have access to those documents and would need to request them from member States.
-The EC represented that a request under Article 13 would assist the Commission in obtaining the documents, and the Panel obliged by presenting such a request to the EC. - 11.
-By late June, the EC provided additional documents from the dossiers, although the dossiers were still far from complete.
-In its second submission, the United States examined the partial product dossiers provided by the EC.
-Those documents did not, as the EC had asserted, contain competing risk assessments.
-Instead, the documents mainly consisted of more of the requests for information from member State officials, and more of the responses from applicants.
-As noted, the fact that application histories include questions and answers is completely consistent with the EC's adoption of a moratorium.
+In other words, the EC had made representations to the Panel about a set of documents even though - according to the EC - the Commission did not even have access to those documents and would need to request them from member States.

+8. By late June, the EC provided additional documents from the dossiers, although the dossiers were still far from complete.
+In its second submission, the United States explained that the partial product dossiers provided by the EC did not, as the EC had asserted, contain competing risk assessments.
 And, the documents provided yet further confirmation - though none was needed - that the EC had subjected applications to "undue delay" and had adopted a moratorium.
-Based on the new EC documents, the United States identified additional application histories - particularly those nearing the final stage of the decision-making process - that exhibited lengthy, unwarranted delays, unrelated to any requests for additional information.

-12. In addition, a number of product histories contained specific statements from member States acknowledging the existence of the moratorium.
+The United States identified additional application histories - particularly those nearing the final stage of the decision-making process - that exhibited lengthy, unwarranted delays, unrelated to any requests for additional information.
+In addition, a number of product histories contained specific statements from member States acknowledging the existence of the moratorium.
 In each case, the member States wrote that regardless of any scientific issues regarding the particular application at issue, the member State asking for more information was not going to vote for approval, unless and until the EC had adopted new forms of legislation.
-For example, in one application history, the Austrian competent authority wrote as follows: